-Somerset House is an English Country Dance.
+Somerset House ~ #2, Herman is an English Country Dance.
 It was published by Walsh in 1718.
 It was interpreted by Fried de Metz Herman (website) in 1995 and published in Ease and Elegance.
 Originally a Triple Minor this version is a proper Duple Minor dance.
-The dance lasts 24 bars.
+The minor set lasts 24 bars.

 Note: Each Strain is to be play'd twice over.

 The 1st Man Back to Back with the 2d Wo The 1st Wo.
 Back to Back with the 2d Man The two Men Back to Back, and the 2 We.
 Back to Back at the same Time Then the 1st Cu. go the half Figure and cross over

 Or thus: The two 1st Men change with their Partners, then the 1st Man with the 2d.
 Wo The Men change Places with their Partners, then the 2d Man change Places with the 1st Wo. (now all proper The Men and We.
 Back to Back and right and left with your Partners Then cross over two Cu. and cast up into the 2d.
 Place, then turn Hands